Skip to main content

 Step 4: Choose Federal & State E-Filing Options

-• Tax1099 automatically identifies state filing obligations for compliance.
+• Tax1099 auto-detects applicable state filing obligations.

 Step 5: Review & Submit Your Filing